chstan/autodiDAQt/docs/source/contributing.rst

    pip install -e .

    # ...much time passes...
-   # at this point you should be able to run DAQuiri and the examples.
+   # at this point you should be able to run autodidaqt and the examples.

-   python -m daquiri.examples.scanning_experiment
+   python -m autodidaqt.examples.scanning_experiment

 Working on a new feature